Experts in heart care in Nashville, Tennessee

 Our cardiovascular specialists are among the country’s leading experts in the field of intervention.
 Many of our physicians trained at world-renowned institutions including Cleveland Clinic, John Hopkins and Emory.
 We perform thousands of interventional heart procedures each year with outcomes that surpass national standards for minimizing heart damage during a heart attack.

 What is cardiac catheterization?

-Cardiac catheterization, also referred to as a coronary artery angiography, is a minimally-invasive imaging examination of the vessels and chambers of the heart, often done to identify any narrowed or clogged coronary arteries that are preventing blood from reaching the heart.
+Cardiac catheterization, also referred to as a coronary artery angiography, is a minimally invasive imaging examination of the vessels and chambers of the heart.
+It is often done to identify any narrowed or clogged coronary arteries that are preventing blood from reaching the heart.
 It can also be used to measure the size and function of the heart and its valves.

 - Identify narrowed or clogged arteries of the heart

 - Evaluate how well the heart valves and chambers are working